IPS-Eye-White

 “... holy (Heb. qôdesh) people to the Lord your God; the Lord your God has chosen you to be a people for His own possession out of all the peoples who are on the face of the earth.
 (Deuteronomy 7:6 NASB)

-These words occur in the context of not associating in any way with the seven nations that occupied the land of Canaan.
-Not only were they forbidden from intermarrying with the Canaanites but they were to destroy the pagan altars, burn their carved images in the fire and in fact, completely destroy them.
+These words occur in the context of not associating in any way with the seven nations that then occupied Canaan.
+Not only were they forbidden from intermarrying but they were to destroy the pagan altars, burn their carved images in the fire and in fact, completely destroy them.
 See Joshua's Conquests ..
 Holy War or Genocide?

 You might notice that in this verse the Israelites were not urged to become holy but says "For you are a holy people".